 To all bands and entertainers out there.
 Deal with this now or you will get absolutely nowhere.
 If it is a repetitive problem, fire them.
 Find band members that are willing to give 100% to make it happen or prepare to sit in anonymity for a very long time if not forever.

 Let’s look at an Olympic level athlete for example.
-Most American Olympic level athletes are no different than entertainers.
+Most American Olympic level athletes are no differentthan entertainers.
 They make no money from their profession.
-Very few athletes make any money and have work a regular job, scrimp, save and try to find endorsement dollars just like any entertainer.
+Very few athletes make any money at all and have to work a regular job, scrimp, save and try to find endorsement dollars just like any entertainer.
 The great old United States of America doesn’t pay for or provide anything for it’s athlete’s like most other countries so it is completely upon the athletes to make do with what they have.
 They have to become the very best at what they do in the same harsh environment that any entertainer does.
 They have no money, huge bills to pay for coaches, fees, travel etc… We are talking at least tens of thousands every year just to train and compete only a few times a year to achieve the world wide platform they are looking to get to.
+What differentiates these successful people from the other unsuccessful in sports or any other entertainment medium?
+Let’s take a look.

 The difference is Olympic level athletes are completely and utterly dedicated to achieving their goals.
-They get up at ungodly hours, put their bodies through absolute hell training 6 to 8 hours a day usually at minimum, work, have families and all the issues in life everyone else has.
+They get up at ungodly hours, put their bodies through absolute hell training 6 to 8 hours a day usually at minimum, work, have families, bills, and all the issues and curve balls in life everyone else has.
 They have to pay someone a fee to coach them.
-They have to pay for all their gear, all their costs just like any entertainer does.
+They have to pay for all their gear, facilities, travel, food and all their other costs just like any entertainer does.
 “Their families tell them many times, why don’t you just give this up and focus on a career?
 There is no money in this.”
 However, you never hear them complain about it.
 You don’t hear them whining about how hard it is or how no one pays them for being the best at what they do.
 Ever.
-Yet every entertainer, most of which are not even close to the best at what they do always complain about not being paid while bringing nothing special to the table.
+Yet so many entertainers, most of which are not even close to the best at what they do always complain about not being paid while bringing nothing special to the table.

-Almost every entertainer I have met isn’t like this.
+Almost every entertainer I have met is like this.
 They whine and complain how no one takes them serious.
 They say things like “if only I could get someone to….”
 In other words, they want other people to do the real work.
 The booking, the planing, the social media, the PR…. everything and pay them almost nothing for it.
-Heck most don’t even know what they average pay is anymore, they still think it’s 1985.
-This is the most infuriating thing about the entertainment business.
+Heck most don’t even know what the average pay is anymore, they still think it’s 1985 and that everyone one works of a small commission based on massive label guarantees.
+This is the most infuriating thing about the entertainment business when working with musicians.

 You see, entertainers first of all need to do what they love just for the love of it just like the athletes do.
+They have to want be the best for no reason other than proving they can do it with no reward but a brief moment in the spotlight.
 Secondly, they have to dedicate themselves to the process of achieving your dreams just like the athletes do.
 What does this mean?
 It means getting your ass out of bed early and working.
 It means, put your money in your dreams not in your local bar or vice of choice.
 It means figuring out a way to pay for all the help you are going to need because you know you can’t do it on your own and quit hoping that someone is just going to “discover” you.
 That doesn’t ever happen normally especially now.
 The entertainment business is like any sports field, only about 2% of the people actually make it to the top.
 The rest have to learn to be happy with what they did achieve.

-So this is my question to all you entertainers out there because in my experience your actions don’t match up with your words.
+So this is my question to all the entertainers out there because in my experience the actions don’t match up with the words.
 How serious are you?
 Are you serious enough about your career and goals to dedicate your self with the focus it takes an Olympic level athlete?
 Or are you just another person with dreams but not the drive to actually back up your words?

-Think about this before you pester people for help, before you tell everyone that you are the next big thing and if they would only just take a chance on you that you would prove it.
+Think about this before you pester people for help, before you tell everyone that you are the next big thing and if they would only just take a chance on you that you will prove it to them.
 Because, reality says 98% of you aren’t that dedicated to your dreams and goals.
 Which percentage do you want to belong in?

-I wish you the best and I hope this lights a fire!
-To do anything in life takes and immense amount of work, money, trial and error but most importantly drive.
-Without this, you have no chance at making it.
+I wish you the best and I hope this lights a fire within you to become one of the successful people!
+To do anything in life takes and immense amount of work, money and trial and error but most importantly, it takes an immense amount of drive.
+Without this, you have no chance at making it along with the other successful people.

 Look at your goals and career like your are training for that gold medal and make it happen.
 You are the only one that can and no one else will put that kind of effort to back you, if you won’t do if for yourself.